georgian-io/GAL/Workshops/2024-03-22_LLM-Evaluation-Deployment/Deployment/README.md

 pip install -r requirements.txt
 ```

 If you have access to AWS Sagemaker, run the following after setting up your environment above.
-Please note that pip may raise an error about potential incompatibilities, but this can be ignored.

 ```bash
 pip install -r aws_requirements.txt